kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 > **NOTE**: The `userActivity` property on the view controller is inherited from `UIResponder`, in iOS 8 Apple added this property for Handoff support.

-The last step to ensure that you'll have the information necessary when a search result is selected is to override `updateUserActivityState()`
+The last step that ensures you'll have the information necessary, when a search result is selected, is to override `updateUserActivityState()`.
+Add the following after `viewDidLoad()`.

 ```swift
 override func updateUserActivityState(activity: NSUserActivity) {